 An existing mca position is business financing that is considered the same type as a cash advance.
 This is usually any financing with a daily or weekly payment.
 Some monthly payment options may count as an advance, depending on who the lender is.

 What business loans count against me when applying for an mca ?

 Any business financing that has a once per business day repayment is almost always considered an existing cash advance position.

 Do other monthly payment loans count against me?

-Other monthly payment business loans do not count against your mca loan application.
+Other monthly payment business debt does not count against your mca application.